alonr619/MMT-Website/README.md

 5. Push your commits to your branch, then make a pull request
     a.
 If there are any errors, my automatic comment below will tell you
 6. I will merge it to main if it is good

+# Debugging
+One problem I noticed was that it would say there's an error with the opening `<script>` tag in multiple Svelte files, then when you hover over the tag, it would say that there's a problem with the `svelte.config.js` file.
+For some reason, making a small change in `svelte.config.js`, then deleting the change, then saving the file seems to take away these errors.
+I believe it's a "problem" caused by the fact that `node_modules` is not automatically imported when you clone this project, rather it is only imported after you run `npm install`.